 Spring Seasonal Vegetables

 Warmer weather brings bright leafy greens and other vegetables.
 Paired with spring fruits like strawberries and tomatoes, they make for delicious spring salads.
-Here are some of the vegetables that can be found locally in-season in spring:
+Here are some of the vegetables that can be found in-season in spring:

 - Green Zucchini